jupyter1029/release-helper-playground/README.md

 </p>

 - Merge the PR
-- The maintainer goes to the GitHub page for their fork and gos to the Actions panel
+- Go to the GitHub page for your fork and go to the Actions panel
 - Select the Create Release workflow

 <p align="center">